EMD: Explicit Motion Modeling for High-Quality Street Gaussian Splatting: Methodology

-For self-supervised scenarios, we enhance S3Gaussian's architecture with our motion-aware features.
-While S3Gaussian originally employs a Multi-head Gaussian Decoder for deformation prediction, we augment each Gaussian with our learnable embedding $\mathbf{z}_k$ and restructure its decoder into our dual-scale framework.
+For self-supervised street Gaussian splatting methods, we enhance S3Gaussian~\cite{2024_5_30-S3Gaussian-Self_Supervised_Street_Gaussians_for_Autonomous_Driving} and DeSiRe-GS~\cite{peng2024desire} with our motion-aware techniques.
+S3Gaussian originally employs a HexPlane to model the dynamic and static element decomposition and utilizes a Multi-head Gaussian Decoder for deformation prediction.
+We augment each Gaussian with our learnable embedding $\mathbf{z}_k$ and restructure its decoder into our dual-scale framework.
 Specifically, both coarse and fine stages predict deformations in position ($\Delta\mu$), opacity ($\Delta\alpha$), and spherical harmonics coefficients ($\Delta\mathbf{c}$), enabling more precise motion modeling through hierarchical refinement.
+As for DeSiRe-GS built upon PVG~\cite{2024_3_20-PVG-periodic_vibration_gaussian-dynamic_urban_scene_reconstruction}, we also assign the learnable Gaussian embedding $\mathbf{z}_k$ into the framework.
+Then we apply the deformation for the position ($\Delta\mu$) and spherical harmonics coefficients ($\Delta\mathbf{c}$) with the proposed dual-scale deformation framework.
+We retain the same self-supervised deformation settings as those used in the baseline methods.